The Undertaker (1988 film)

-The Undertaker (also released as Death Merchant) is a 1988 American slasher film directed by Franco Steffanino and starring Joe Spinell.
+The Undertaker (also released as Death Merchant) is an American slasher film directed by Frank Avianca and starring Joe Spinell.
 The film was completed in November 1988, but was never released for the public and existed only in an incomplete form.
 The Undertaker was later reedited for a DVD release by Code Red in 2010 and a Blu-ray release by Vinegar Syndrome in 2016.
 The film is considered a cult classic, due in part to both Joe Spinell's involvement and its troubled production.
 This was Joe Spinell's last film before his premature death in 1989.

 Premise

 The mortician Uncle Roscoe (Joe Spinell) attends community college by day and murders women for his personal use.
 His nephew Nicky, his professor Pam (Rebeca Yaron) and her roommate Mandy (Susan Bachli) begin to suspect Roscoe, unaware that the undertaker has now taken a special interest in them.